-Simultaneously pull down at both ends of the old T-8 light to remove from the lamp holder (Fig. 9).
+Simultaneously pull down at both ends of the old T-8 light to remove from the lamp holder (Fig. 16).
 Remove the lamp caps and plastic shield from the old light, then discard the light.

-Fig. 9 Remove old T-8
+Fig. 16 Remove old T-8.

 - 2. Attach the lamp caps and plastic shield to the new T-8 lamp. - 3.
 Push the new T-8 lamp into place on the lamp holder.
-When the T-8 is properly seated, the lamp button which secures the T-8 to the lamp holder will be clearly visible through the lamp button hole (Fig. 10).
+When the T-8 is properly seated, the lamp button which secures the T-8 to the lamp holder will be clearly visible through the lamp button hole (Fig. 17).

-Fig. 10 Align new T-8 with plug button to secure
+Fig. 17 Secure new T-8 on lamp holder by aligning with plug button.